Skip to content

 Modern WisdomModern Wisdom

-The Uber Eats to OnlyFans Pipeline
+The Uber Eats To OnlyFans Pipeline

-In the second edition of this new experimental episode format, we explore: - If Kratom is more addictive than heroin - What the latest and greatest life hacks are - Who actually is the highest-earning athlete in history - and much more… Guests: - Gary Faust is a comedian and writer. - Shaan Puri is an entrepreneur, former CEO, podcaster and an angel investor. - George Mack is a writer, marketer and entrepreneur. - Get up to 20% off Timeline powered by Mitopure (now at a lower price) at https://timeline.com/modernwisdom Get 15% off your first order of my favourite Non-Alcoholic Brew at https://athleticbrewing.com/modernwisdom Get up to $350 off the Eight Sleep Pod 5 at https://eightsleep.com/modernwisdom Get the brand new Whoop 5.0 and your first month for free at https://join.whoop.com/modernwisdom - 0:00 Peanuts in Coke… Is This a Good Idea?
+In the second edition of this new experimental episode format, we explore: - If Kratom is more addictive than heroin - What the latest and greatest life hacks are - Who actually is the highest-earning athlete in history - and much more… Guests: - Gary Faust is a comedian and writer. - Shaan Puri is an entrepreneur, former CEO, podcaster and an angel investor. - George Mack is a writer, marketer and entrepreneur. - Get up to 20% off Timeline powered by Mitopure (now at a lower price) at https://timeline.com/modernwisdom Get 15% off your first order of my favourite Non-Alcoholic Brew at https://athleticbrewing.com/modernwisdom Get up to $350 off the Eight Sleep Pod 5 at https://eightsleep.com/modernwisdom Get the brand new Whoop 5.0 and your first month for free at https://join.whoop.com/modernwisdom Get ChatGPT to explore ideas, solve problems, and learn faster at https://chatgpt.com - 0:00 Peanuts in Coke… Is This a Good Idea?
 2:19 The Most Ridiculous Paycheck in Sports History 5:53 Is the Mainstream Media Overhyped?
 13:45 UK vs the Roman Empire: Who’s Actually Better?
 16:31 Would Claude Beat Grok in a Fight?
 17:38 Is the LGBTQ+ Acronym Getting Out of Hand?
 23:42 Why No One Takes Mental Health Seriously Anymore 27:26 Is Kratom More Addictive Than Heroin?
 38:19 What Can DNA Testing Reveal About You?
 46:09 Do You Remember Every Porn Video You’ve Ever Watched?
 49:18 The Ultimate Trick to Boost Uber Eats Tips 51:48 The Peak Bachelor Pad Setup 53:38 Are Norwegian Prisoners Living Better Than Us?
 55:44 The Analyst Who Sounded the Alarm on Hormuz 01:00:20 Are Gay Relationships a CIA Strategy?
 01:05:14 Is Flighty the Greatest Life Hack?
 01:08:08 Can We Trust Studies Anymore?
 01:12:17 Is California Trying to Bury Fraud?
 01:18:04 Do Your Game Choices Define You?
 01:23:13 Are Likes and Views Changing How We Consume Content?
 01:34:19 Does Everyone in the UK Know the King?
 01:40:05 Could a Dinner Have Stopped WWII?
 01:41:55 FTX’s Painful Anthropic Fumble 01:47:53 Does Momentum Suffocate Talent?
 01:52:28 What If Ja Rule Co-Founded Apple?
 01:53:19 How Supernormal Stimuli Hijack Your Brain 01:59:23 The Burning Monk and the Extremes of the Human Mind 02:03:29 Why Everyone’s Dooming About AI 02:06:18 Could AI Replace Doctors?
 02:11:19 The Craziest One-Day Price Move 02:13:07 Is AI Learning From Indian Factories?
 02:17:12 Wait… His Dad’s in the Rock Hall of Fame?! - Get access to every episode 10 hours before YouTube by subscribing for free on Spotify - https://spoti.fi/2LSimPn or Apple Podcasts - https://apple.co/2MNqIgw Get my free Reading List of 100 life-changing books here - https://chriswillx.com/books/ Try my productivity energy drink Neutonic here - https://neutonic.com/modernwisdom - Get in touch in the comments below or head to...
 Instagram: https://www.instagram.com/chriswillx Twitter: https://www.twitter.com/chriswillx Email: https://chriswillx.com/contact/

 Chris WilliamsonhostGeorge MackguestShaan PuriguestGary Faustguest